SIGMA ALPHA EPSILON

 Qualifications:

-Strong communication and interpersonal skills.
+• Strong written and verbal communication skills.

 The Chapter Service Consultant serves as the primary account manager for an assigned module of 18-22 chapters.
 Consultant positions require a proactive individual with strong analytical skills, excellent communication abilities, and a passion for operational improvement.
 This position will frequently engage with chapter stakeholders, analyze performance and campus data to drive decisions, and implement strategies to enhance chapter performance, all in alignment with Fraternity goals and objectives.
 This position requires significant travel.